Walking in Piedmont's Langhe District

 4 nights — from USD1980

-Due to the myriad uncertainties created by the COVID-19 pandemic, we have changed our booking and cancellation policies to a USD50 per person deposit with cancellation and full refund up to 15 days before departure.
+Due to the myriad uncertainties created by the COVID-19 pandemic, we have changed our booking and cancellation policies to a USD50 per person deposit with cancellation and full refund until 31 days before departure.
 Read more here.

 A wine and gastronomic paradiso awaits you in the Langhe region, historically one of the world’s most important centers of wine production.
 Among the wines to taste are a number of hearty reds, including Barolo and Barbaresco.
 Nearby is the Asti region, famous for spumanti, Italy’s answer to champagne.
 You’ll also uncover a delightful, little explored corner of the Monferrato, still largely overlooked even by Italian tourists.